team1389/1389App/README.md

-# 1389App
+# ElectricScout
-A repo for the app made by Evan and the Scouting team
+Our scouting app and related features